Political activism in Kerala

 Kerala is a politically-active society in India, with a politically active and aware population.
-Many of the news events happening in Kerala is related to the political events happening in the state.
+Many of the news events happening in Kerala are related to the political events happening in the state.

 Hartals

 A record total of 223 hartals were observed in 2006.
 There were around 363 "Hartals", called by different political parties, between 2005 and 2012.
 Hartals are called for various political, economic and social reasons.

 Political violence

 Between 2000 and 2017, Kerala reported at least 80 political murders.
-The state also reported the third-highest number of murders committed (12) due to political reasons in 2015, according to National Crime Records Bureau (NCRB) data of that year.
+The state also reported the third-highest number of murders committed (12) due to political reasons in 2015, according to the National Crime Records Bureau (NCRB) data.
 In the last 17 years, 85 CPM workers, 65 RSS or BJP workers, 11 workers of Congress and IUML each have been killed - mostly by their political rivals.

 Between 2000 and 2016, Kannur district in Kerala reported 69 political murders, with RSS losing almost as many workers as CPM, according to The Hindustan Times.
 Kannur is considered to be a bastion of Kerala’s communist movement since the 1930s.
-The district is the homeland of communist veterans like A. K. Gopalan, E. K. Nayanar and Azhikodan Raghavan.
+The district is the homeland of communist veterans like former Member of Parliament A. K. Gopalan, former Chief Minister of Kerala E. K. Nayanar and Azhikodan Raghavan.
 Kannur is said to be the state’s most violent territory – more so with the advent of the RSS in the 1960s.
 Clashes between the RSS and the CPI(M) have claimed over 300 lives since 1969.
-Most of the victims in political are from the Chekavar community, which a branch of the Thiyya caste.